ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-vss-automation}
 {: faq}

-No. VMware vSphere on {{site.data.keyword.cloud_notm}} does not use the advanced automation that is found in the Cloud Foundation and vCenter Server platforms.
+No. VMware vSphere on {{site.data.keyword.cloud_notm}} does not use the advanced automation from the vCenter Server platform.
 Based on what you order, the platform delivers optional VMware licenses, ESXi servers, and, optionally, an HA-pair of FortiGate physical firewalls.
 If a new cluster is created, three new VLANs are also provisioned: a public VLAN and two private VLANs.

 VMware ESXi is automatically installed on each bare metal server, but you are responsible for installing any additional VMware components like vCenter Server or NSX.
 While vSphere on {{site.data.keyword.cloud_notm}} ensures that VMware-compatible hardware is ordered based on the VMware components selected, no automation exists to configure and bring up the VMware environment.
 You are responsible for designing and architecting the IBM-hosted environment.